Jebel Moya: Pottery

 Most of the pottery found at Jebel Moya was not directly inside burials, but found in burial contexts.
-The pottery samples at Jebel Moya are categorized into assemblages, by their types and dates.
+The pottery samples at Jebel Moya are categorized into assemblages by their types and dates.
 Assemblage 1, with only 13 remaining sherds, consists of designs and motifs using stamped objects and combs to create lines.
 It dates to the Late Mesolithic (late 6000s BCE).
 The clay used for the pottery contains sand, mica, and bone.
 There is no burnishing on Assemblage 1 pottery.

 Assemblage 2 pottery, with 104 sherds, also was created using stamps, combs, and corded sticks.
 This assemblage dates to 2500-1500 BCE.

 There are 369 sherds of Assemblage 3 pottery.
-They are highly burnished, thin compared to Assembly 2, and red slipped.
+They are highly burnished, thin in comparison to Assembly 2, and red slipped.
 Decorations were made with combs, stylus, and cord.
-Most designs on the body of the vessel in zoned geometric forms.
+Most designs on the body of the vessel were in zoned geometric forms.
 The temper contains mica and bone, and date from 100 BCE to 500 CE.

 To attempt to gain more dating information for Jebel Moya, six sherds of pottery have been OSL dated.
 Three samples each from Assemblages 2 and 3 were each dated.
 Although OSL dating has a large standard error of deviation, there is no overlap between any of the dates from Assemblage 2 and 3 sherds.
 This indicates three broad temporal phases at Jebel Moya.
 While Assemblage 1 was not OSL dated, the relative date is 600-500 BCE, via a previous pottery analysis.
 There are no burials associated with pottery during this period.
 Similar pottery to Assemblage 2 was found at other local sites, such as Rabak to the west and at Jebel et Tomat to the northwest.

 Assemblage 3 has been OSL dated from 100 BCE to 500 CE.
 The majority of the graves at Jebel Moya date from this time.
 The later occupation of Jebel et Tomat also dates to this period, whose pottery is similar to Jebel Moya's during this period.
 Both are thin and burnished.
 Assemblage 3 pottery was also found at Abu Geili, an agro-pastoralist site 30 kilometers east of Jebel Moya.
 The pottery found at both Jebel Moya and Abu Geili shows the socio-economic ties between their respective communities.
 A number of hand made pottery forms likened to that found at Jebel Moya indicate a trade network and contemporary existence between it and Abu Geili.

-In Gerharz' study of Jebel Moya pottery, he identified nine pottery categories, and relatively dated them.
+In Gerharz' study of Jebel Moya pottery he identified nine pottery categories and relatively dated them.